eggbean/docker-weechat/README.md

 * Includes [python-potr](https://pypi.org/project/python-potr/) module for encrypted Off-The-Record messaging

-* Includes all plugins apart from JavaScript.
+* Includes all plugins apart from JavaScript and PHP.

 ### To run, paste this: